 Last Adoptions — Keeping Pets in Homes

 Bringing a pet into the home is an exciting experience, and with it comes the hope of a long, happy life together.
 However, sometimes there are bumps in the road.
-Families adopt animals with the best of intentions, but when things get challenging at home – an animal can end up right back in the shelter.
-Sadly, statistics show that each time an animal returns to a shelter the chances of adoption can decrease, so it is the goal of the Virginia Beach SPCA to provide the right tools and resources to make all adoptions lasting adoptions.
+Families adopt animals with the best of intentions, but when things get challenging at home, an animal can end up right back in the shelter.
+Sadly, statistics show that each time an animal returns to a shelter, the chances of adoption can decrease.
+It is the goal of the Virginia Beach SPCA to provide the right tools and resources to make all adoptions lasting adoptions.

 The Keys to Success

 Make sure all of your pet’s needs are met.
 As with humans, our pets have basic needs that are essential to health, wellbeing, and even survival.
-When a need is not met, this sets up an unsteady foundation upon which health and behavior issues will almost certainly arise.
+When a need is not met, it creates an unsteady foundation upon which health and behavior issues will almost certainly arise.
 All pets need the following:

 - Food & Water